 It’s important to remember that liposuction is not a weight loss program, but a body contour treatment.
 So we encourage you to not spend the weeks and months after liposuction plastic surgery stepping on the scale obsessively.
 Fat is lighter than water, meaning that its removal will not subtract that much body weight.
 It’s much more meaningful to look at the loss of volume you experience.
 On average, patients go down about two pant sizes after liposuction to their abdomen.

 Maintaining Results After Liposuction

-What’s so great about liposuction is that the fat that was removed is permanently gone.
-However, that doesn’t mean you can just return to the same habits which led you to have liposuction in the first place.
+What’s so great about liposuction surgeries is that the fat that was removed is permanently gone.
+However, that doesn’t mean you can just return to the same habits which led you to have liposuction treatment in the first place.
 New fat cells can grow and contribute to an expanding waistline if you’re not careful.
 So how do you best maintain liposuction results?

 First off, maintaining weight is much easier than losing it.
 It just requires a little bit of discipline.

 First, we recommend that you engage in a regular exercise regimen to encourage blood flow and reduce the need for a future surgical procedure.
 You don’t have to go crazy – you simply should regularly move and elevate your heart rate.
 Find a routine that works for you – a daily walk, a gym membership, a pickle-ball league.

 And second, exercise some discipline with your diet.
 Contrary to common conception, it is actually more effective to limit your sugar intake than your fat consumption.
 Create some healthy habits that put vegetables and high fiber foods at the center of your diet, and hold the sweets at bay.
 This should allow you to enjoy your new waistline for years to come.